ansible-learnfest/ansible-learnfest-guide/content/3-track-1/5-automation-mesh/_index.md

 ## Task 5: Extend Automation Mesh

-Even an all-in-one Automation Controller installation contains an Automation Mesh, in this case it's living on the Controller node itself.
-In this case the node type is called "hybrid".
+Even a single-node Automation Controller installation contains an Automation Mesh, in this case it's living on the Controller node itself.
+In this case the node type is called "hybrid", although you can install node types "control" but then you need execution nodes again.

 Go and check this on your Controller under **Topology View**.
 This section is about extending the Automation Mesh with a second Execution Node.